Why Birmingham, and why an anchor

 The Birmingham date-letter cycle

 Birmingham, like every UK assay office, runs its own date-letter cycle, and it is different from London's.
-The Birmingham cycle starts in a different month, runs through a different alphabet, and uses different shield shapes.
+Until 1975 the Birmingham letter changed each July rather than at the start of the calendar year, so one Birmingham date letter spans parts of two years, and the office ran its own alphabet and shield shapes on its own timetable.
 This is why a single date letter cannot be read across offices; the letter has to be matched to the office that stamped it.
+From 1975 the four offices synchronised, and a post-1975 letter reads the same everywhere.

 A volunteer is not expected to memorise the cycles.
 The practical workflow on the sorting table is the same as for any hallmark: identify the office (anchor for Birmingham), identify the fineness (375, 585, 750 or 916 for gold), photograph the marks, and let the postal-valuation team read the date letter from the image.
 The benefit of this approach is that it works on the first piece a new volunteer ever sees, with no training overhead.